huseyindas/huseyindas/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python/Django.
+- 🔭 I’m currently working on Python, Django, Flask.